peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

         - Description

       * - -d <IB/RoCE interface>
         - Specifies a NIC to use.
-Ensure you use a NIC that is both adjacent to a GPU and not crossing NUMA domains or otherwise having to go back to the CPU.
+Ensure you use a NIC that is both adjacent to a GPU and not crossing NUMA domains or otherwise needing pass traffic between CPUs before egressing from the host.
 Tools like ``rocm-smi --showtopo`` and ``lstopo`` can help define which NICs are adjacent to which GPUs.

       * - -p <port #>
         -  Assign a port number to the server/client, when running simultaneously you must use different ports.